Pathologies on Mori fibre spaces in positive characteristic: Introduction

 \section{Introduction}

-The minimal model theory suggests a systematic approach to classify algebraic varieties.
-Given a variety $X$, the minimal model programme conjecture implies that $X$ is birational to either a minimal model or a Mori fibre space.
-The purpose of this paper is to find some phenomena on Mori fibre spaces which occur only in positive characteristic.
-Originally, one of the advantages to use Mori fibre spaces is to reduce some problems to their fibres and bases that are of lower dimensions.
-For instance, given a Mori fibre space $f:X \to S$ from a klt variety $X$ in characteristic zero, it is known that its base space $S$ is also klt (cf. \cite[Theorem 0.2]{Amb05}, \cite[Corollary 3.5]{Fuj99}).
+Given an algebraic variety $X$, the minimal model conjecture implies that $X$ is birational to either a minimal model or a Mori fibre space.
+The purpose of this paper is to find some phenomena on Mori fibre spaces that occur only in positive characteristic.
+Originally, the advantage of Mori fibre spaces is their simple structure, which allows us to reduce some problems to the study of their fibres and bases.
+For instance, given a Mori fibre space $f:X \to S$ from a klt variety $X$ in characteristic zero, it is known that its base space $S$ is also klt (cf. \cite[Theorem 0.2]{Amb05}, \cite[Corollary 4.6]{Fuj99}).
 Unfortunately, the same statement is no longer true in positive characteristic.

 \begin{thm} Let $k$ be an algebraically closed field whose characteristic is two or three.
-Then there exists a projective $k$-morphism $f:V \to W$ of normal $k$-varieties that satisfies the following properties: \begin{enumerate} \item $V$ is a $4$-dimensional $\Q$-factorial klt variety over $k$, \item $W$ is a $3$-dimensional normal $\Q$-factorial variety over $k$ which is not klt, \item $f_*\MO_V=\MO_W$, $\rho(V/W)=1$, $-K_V$ is $f$-ample, \item any fibre of $f$ is an irreducible scheme of dimension one, and there is a non-empty open subset $W^0$ of $W$ such that the fibre $V \times_W \Spec\,k(w)$ is isomorphic to $\mathbb P^1_{k(w)}$ for any point $w \in W$, where $k(w)$ is the residue field at $w$. \end{enumerate} \end{thm}
+Then there exists a projective $k$-morphism $f:V \to W$ of normal $k$-varieties that satisfies the following properties: \begin{enumerate} \item $V$ is a $4$-dimensional $\Q$-factorial klt variety over $k$, \item $W$ is a $3$-dimensional $\Q$-factorial variety over $k$ that is not klt, \item $f_*\MO_V=\MO_W$, $\rho(V/W)=1$, $-K_V$ is $f$-ample, \item any fibre of $f$ is an irreducible scheme of dimension one, and there is a non-empty open subset $W^0$ of $W$ such that the fibre $V \times_W \Spec\,k(w)$ is isomorphic to $\mathbb P^1_{k(w)}$ for any point $w \in W^0$, where $k(w)$ denotes the residue field at $w$. \end{enumerate} \end{thm}

-One of prominent properties of Mori fibre spaces in characteristic zero is that any relatively numerically trivial Cartier divisor is trivial (cf. \cite[Lemma 3-2-5(2)]{KMM87}).
-We construct an example in positive characteristic which violates this property.
+A prominent property of Mori fibre spaces in characteristic zero is that any relatively numerically trivial Cartier divisor is trivial (cf. \cite[Lemma 3-2-5(2)]{KMM87}).
+We construct an example in positive characteristic that violates this property.

 \begin{thm} Let $k$ be an algebraically closed field whose characteristic $p$ is two or three.
 Then there exists a projective $k$-morphism $f:V \to W$ of normal $k$-varieties that satisfies the following properties: \begin{enumerate} \item $V$ is a $3$-dimensional $\Q$-factorial klt variety over $k$, \item $W$ is a smooth curve over $k$, \item $f_*\MO_V=\MO_W$, $\rho(V/W)=1$, $-K_V$ is $f$-ample, and \item there is a Cartier divisor $D$ on $V$ such that $D \not\sim_f 0$ and $pD \sim_f 0$. \end{enumerate} \end{thm}